How to merge cells in Google Sheets.

 The cells you have highlighted in your Google Sheet should now appear as a single cell that spans multiple columns.

-merged cells now appear as a single cell
+Merged cells appear as a single cell

 You can now add or edit text in the cell and format as you would normally.